collapsed-stacks/startups/questions/8666/african-entrepreneur-relocating-to-silicon-valley.md

 - tagged: `tech-company`, `united-states`, `fundraising`, `silicon-valley`
 - score: 1

-<p>I am a little curious here.
+I am a little curious here.
 I really want to know if an African Entrepreneur can relocate to the United State to start a tech company in Silicon Valley.
-What are the steps to be taken to achieve this?</p>
+What are the steps to be taken to achieve this?

-<p><strong>Narrow Down</strong></p>
+**Narrow Down**

-<p>I am building an application.
-I am thinking if relocation can help my application become more acceptable worldwide, also if there will be easy accessibility to resources (funds, enabling environment etc). </p>
+I am building an application.
+I am thinking if relocation can help my application become more acceptable worldwide, also if there will be easy accessibility to resources (funds, enabling environment etc).

 ## No Answers